jonase/eastwood/README.md

-(is (= ["josh"] names) (str "error when testing with josh and " names)) ;; This gives the same warning as the previous case, except here it is ;; clear to the developer that the second arg is a message string.
+(is (= ["josh"] names) (str "error when testing with josh and " names)) ;; This linter has a special case that if the 2nd arg to 'is' is a ;; form beginning with str or format, it will not issue a warning, ;; under the assumption that this symbol has not been redefined to ;; return something other than a string.
+(TBD: Should add ;; with-out-str and a few others in the next version.)
-;; Instead of being a constant string, it is one constructed by ;; evaluating an expression.
-This is most likely what was intended, ;; but the linter does not currently have a special check for this ;; kind of string-constructing expression.
-(TBD: Add some checks to ;; this linter for forms beginning with functions like str, format, ;; and maybe a few others).

 (deftest test1